KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
 4. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
 5. Typo: Found `Magic Mirror` in file `MMM-Face-Multi-User-Recognition-SMAI.js`: Replace it with `MagicMirror²`.
-6. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+8. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-10. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Face-Reco-DNN by nischi](https://github.com/nischi/MMM-Face-Reco-DNN)